 Background

-Tete is a free open source ear training software package.
+Tete is an open source ear trainer.
 Ear training involves learning to recognise how different combinations of notes sound.
-It is useful for musicians to allow them to differentiate between the different combinations of notes that make up music.
+It is useful for musicians to allow them to differentiate between the different combinations of notes that make up music

 Tete allows you to select intervals, chords, or scales and play examples of the selected sounds in a random order.
 As each is played it is highlighted in the list.
 Once you think you can tell what is playing you can test yourself.
 A series of sounds will be played, again at random, and you attempt to identify what has been played.